-In particular, both biological control of plant diseases and bio-pesticides should be a research priority to support organic growers.
 A large body of research has shown that plant diseases caused by bacteria and fungi can often be prevented by the application of a non-pathogenic microorganism before infection occurs.
 Although much basic research has been done to identify microbial biological control agents, there is still a need for commercial development, field testing, and adoption by growers.
 Biological controls have been researched for late blight of potato and tomato (Phytophthora infestans), several diseases caused by Botrytis cinerea, and powdery mildew (several species) controlled by mites, fungi, and bacteria.

-Although many biological controls and bio-pesticides have demonstrated effectiveness in research plots, they have often not succeeded commercially because they can't compete with inexpensive synthetic chemicals used by non-organic farmers.
 Biological materials are often more expensive than conventional pesticides, and they need be applied before disease is apparent.
 In the past, there was little market for biological controls because the organic acreage was limited.
 Now that organic acreage has increased, the market for alternative plant disease controls has also increased which can spur commercialization of natural methods of disease control.
 The availability of biological controls for plant diseases can also make it more feasible for conventional farmers to transition to organic, thus benefitting organic consumers.

-6. Mitigation Measures for Residues in Compost
+4. Mitigation Measures for Residues in Compost

-Residues of pesticides in compost material are a problem that requires research, according to the Organic Materials Research Institute (OMRI).
+Residues of pesticides in compost material are a problem that requires research, according to the Organic Materials Research Institute or OMRI.
 Because of the importance of compost to organic management systems, research is needed on types of mitigation measure that are efficacious, identification of problematic feedstock (e.g. cotton-based materials and yard waste), types of corrective action, and if thresholds for allowable residues are established, testing guidelines are required.
 This is more important than ever with events of 2016 regarding contamination in compost.